alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result.md

 [^either]: Closest analogue in FP is usually `Either` (often Left=error, Right=success, but conventions vary).

+[^acid-test]: A useful "acid test" for monadic composition is whether you can branch on an intermediate value and reuse earlier bound values later in the workflow.
+LINQ query syntax passes that test naturally; plain `.Bind().Bind()` chaining quickly degenerates into nested lambdas.

 [^result-monad-precise]: More precisely: for a fixed error type, `Result<_, TError>` (like right-biased `Either`) forms a monad **if** `Ok`/`Bind` satisfy the monad laws (left identity, right identity, associativity).
 See [Cats: Either](https://www.scala-exercises.org/cats/either).
 In the basic `Bind` form, the error type stays the same throughout the chain; if you need to change it, you typically translate it explicitly (e.g., `MapError`) or widen it to a common error type.

+[^expected-vs-exceptional]: See the [.NET design guidelines on exceptions and performance](https://learn.microsoft.com/dotnet/standard/design-guidelines/exceptions-and-performance): prefer return values (and `Try*` patterns) for expected failures; use `exceptions` for exceptional program states.
+Exact boundaries are still a policy decision for your application.